Classical Greece: Causes of the Peloponnesian war

 The immediate causes of the Peloponnesian War vary from account to account.
 However three causes are fairly consistent among the ancient historians, namely Thucydides and Plutarch.
 Prior to the war, Corinth and one of its colonies, Corcyra (modern-day Corfu), went to war in 435 BC over the new Corcyran colony of Epidamnus.
 Sparta refused to become involved in the conflict and urged an arbitrated settlement of the struggle.
 In 433 BC, Corcyra sought Athenian assistance in the war.
 Corinth was known to be a traditional enemy of Athens.
 However, to further encourage Athens to enter the conflict, Corcyra pointed out how useful a friendly relationship with Corcyra would be, given the strategic locations of Corcyra itself and the colony of Epidamnus on the east shore of the Adriatic Sea.
 Furthermore, Corcyra promised that Athens would have the use of Corcyra's navy, the third-largest in Greece.
-This was too good of an offer for Athens to refuse.
+This was too good an offer for Athens to refuse.
 Accordingly, Athens signed a defensive alliance with Corcyra.

 The next year, in 432 BC, Corinth and Athens argued over control of Potidaea (near modern-day Nea Potidaia), eventually leading to an Athenian siege of Potidaea.
 In 434–433 BC Athens issued the "Megarian Decrees", a series of decrees that placed economic sanctions on the Megarian people.
 The Peloponnesian League accused Athens of violating the Thirty Years Peace through all of the aforementioned actions, and, accordingly, Sparta formally declared war on Athens.

 Many historians consider these to be merely the immediate causes of the war.
 They would argue that the underlying cause was the growing resentment on the part of Sparta and its allies at the dominance of Athens over Greek affairs.
 The war lasted 27 years, partly because Athens (a naval power) and Sparta (a land-based military power) found it difficult to come to grips with each other.